Contact Us : 800.874.5346 | International: +1 352.375.0772

 For example, daycare can be a considerable expense for young working families.
 On-site daycare could save thousands of dollars and dozens of hours in commuting each year.
 At the same time, some people dislike the bureaucracy that comes with larger organizations, and they’re happier at the end of the day if they have more freedom to pursue their own ideas.

-The bigger the city, the higher the median EA salary.
+Mostly, the bigger the city the higher the median EA salary.
 Big cities have more job opportunities and a larger pool of skilled workers, but they also typically have a higher cost of living, so location isn’t everything.
 If you dislike the cold and aren’t comfortable in a big city, you don’t have to live in New York or Chicago to make a living as an Enrolled Agent.

 Find a place you want to live or a firm you want to work for and then use the table below to inform your salary expectations.